RethabileMakgoba/MyWebsite/README.md

 # MyWebsite
-A website I created with my friends.
+A website I created with my friends on a sunday.